 Only eligible consumers may enroll in the program.
-To qualify for Lifeline service, an applicant may be eligible in one of two ways:
+To qualify for Lifeline service, an applicant may be eligible via Income or Program Eligibility.

 If the documentation presented does not cover a full year, such as current pay stubs, the documentation must cover at least three consecutive months within the previous twelve months.

 To qualify on the basis of program eligibility, the applicant must provide proof of participation in one of the following authorized public assistance programs:

 PLEASE NOTE: Proof of program participation must be submitted with any application for Lifeline Service based on participation in one of these programs.
 Acceptable documentation includes: (I) current or prior year’s statement of benefits from a qualifying program; (II) a notice or letter of participation in a qualifying program; (III) program participation documents; or (IV) another official document demonstrating that the customer, one or more of the customers’ dependents or the customer’s household receives benefits from a qualifying assistance program.
 To apply for Lifeline service, customers must complete a Lifeline application form and present the required documentation discussed above.
 Applications are available at any of GCI’s retail stores, or prospective customers may call Customer Service at 1-800-800-4800.